What is Oversight.gov?

 - CIGIE’s Annual Progress Reports the President, which present aggregate data about the annual accomplishments of Federal OIGs.
 This data is uploaded to Oversight.gov directly by CIGIE upon publication of a new annual report.

 - Data from individual reports uploaded to Oversight.gov.
-This data is uploaded to Oversight.gov by each participating OIG.
+This data is uploaded to Oversight.gov by each OIG.

 When presenting this data in the charts on the Home and Reports pages, Oversight.gov presents data from CIGIE’s Annual Progress Reports to the President when that data is available.
-When it is not available, Oversight.gov presents an aggregation of the data uploaded by participating OIGs from their Semiannual Reports.
-For time periods for which no Semiannual Report is available from a participating OIG, or for information that is not contained in those Semiannual Reports, Oversight.gov presents an aggregation of data provided by participating OIGs from the individual reports those OIGs have uploaded to the site.
+When it is not available, Oversight.gov presents an aggregation of the data uploaded by OIGs from their Semiannual Reports.
+For time periods for which no Semiannual Report is available from an OIG, or for information that is not contained in those Semiannual Reports, Oversight.gov presents an aggregation of data provided by OIGs from the individual reports those OIGs have uploaded to the site.

 Because of this methodology, the information presented in the charts may change as new sources of data become available.
-Additionally, although CIGIE and the participating OIGs make every effort to ensure that the data presented on Oversight.gov is accurate, inadvertent errors or omissions may occur.
+Additionally, although CIGIE and the OIGs make every effort to ensure that the data presented on Oversight.gov is accurate, inadvertent errors or omissions may occur.

 A note about information concerning OIG investigations

 Many OIG investigations – including those that result in a criminal prosecution, civil action, or other public outcome – do not culminate in a public report by the OIG.
-Therefore, the scope of the participating OIGs’ investigative activity and accomplishments is not fully represented on Oversight.gov.
+Therefore, the scope of the OIGs’ investigative activity and accomplishments is not fully represented on Oversight.gov.
 For more information about each OIG’s investigative activity, please contact the OIG.

 Questions and suggestions: